June 21, 2017

 Whether Excel is a daily part of your business or just occasionally used for a quick spreadsheet project, users often find themselves spending hours trying to answer the question, “I know there’s a way to do this in Excel, but how?”
 Become a more efficient Excel user and learn the most powerful features that the program has to offer in this one-day, advanced course.
 Highly interactive and hands-on, you will spend the entire time using Excel while an expert trainer walks you through demonstrations and exercises.

 - Pivot Charts: the visual representation of a pivot table.
-We will look at dynamic Pivot Charts, too.

 - Macro Writing: useful for applying style and formatting, manipulating data and text, communicating with data sources and creating entirely new documents.
-We will cover If/Then and Do Loops.

 - VBA: Visual Basic for Applications is the programming language used to develop macros

 - Advanced Lookup Functions: allows you to search a column of data for a specific value within Excel to return the corresponding value within another row.
-We will discuss constraints of certain lookup functions and ways to fix those issues.
-We will also cover errors and how to use them to our advantage.

 - Creating Amortization Tables: shows the interest applied to a fixed interest loan and how the principal is reduced by payments.
 It also shows the detailed schedule of all payments so you can see how much is going toward principal & how much is being paid toward interest charges.
-We will also discuss how to pay off your mortgage early and the results of various scenarios.

 - Name Definitions: use defined names in lieu of traditional row-and-column addresses to create formulas more quickly and easily, while simultaneously creating documentation for formulas.

 - Database Functions: make it easy to summarize information from large tables of data